Apple TV Plus Review

 Apple TV Plus is Apple’s venture into the subscription streaming service space with its slew of Apple Original TV shows and movies, but is it really as good as it sounds and does it live up to the competition?

-Launching two weeks before the hotly anticipated release of Disney Plus in Australia, what everyone wants to know is whether Apple TV Plus is actually worth your attention or whether you’d be better holding off for the library of originals to grow.
+Launching two weeks before the hotly anticipated release of Disney Plus in Australia, what everyone wants to know is whether Apple TV Plus is actually a worthy streaming service or whether you’d be better holding off for the library of originals to grow.

 While you might not be signing up for the 7-day free trial just so you can check out one original TV show (as is the case for many Disney Plus subscribers), Apple has a slim range of 8 TV shows at launch including The Morning Show, a television drama featuring Jennifer Aniston and Reese Witherspoon, See, a dystopian sci-fi drama starring Jason Momoa, and For All Mankind, a sci-fi series featuring an alternate history of the post-World War II space race.